TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 This post covers the following topic. **How to use files name to send metadata into Alfresco?**

-> Before starting:
+> __Before starting__
 >
+> Since this post is the first of a series (I hope), we will go together through the steps needed to customize Alfresco and especially how to organize a project.
+The customization of Alfresco will be done using the all-in-one Maven archetype.
+A minimum of knowledge on
+Alfresco is
-> A minimum of knowledge about Alfresco is required to follow the article.
-However there is nothing complex and you can find the full implementation in an allinone project [here]({{ site.data.blog.urlExamples }}).
+required in order to understand the article.
+Don't worry there is nothing complex and you can find the full implementation [here]({{ site.data.blog.urlExamples }}).
 For
 those who don't have the
 pre-requisite there are many tutorials which introduce to Alfresco.
  For instance I recommend the __Alfresco Developer Tutorials__ from Jeff Potts.
-And last but not least, for this tutorial I used the config
- below:
+>
+>This is my config:
 >
 > > * Alfresco Community 5.0.a
 > > * Fedora 20